 - Students will move to tables to work on their Smarties Graph.

 - Smarties graph package (Appendix A – download)

 - Small boxes of Smarties – at least one for each child

 - Pencils and erasers

-- Explain to students that they will each be getting a box of Smarties and will be asked to place each Smartie on the graph according to the colour.
+- Ask students to place each Smartie on the graph according to the colour.

-- For example: How many red Smarties did you have?
-How many did you have the most of?
+- Once their graphs are complete, ask students to answer the questions about their box of Smarties (e.g. How many red Smarties did you have?
+Which did you have the most of?)

-- When students finish filling in the graphs, they can compare their graph to another classmate.
+- Ask students to compare their graph with another classmate.